The Best Ways to Measure Body Fat

 Handheld BIA Device

-Often seen in gyms, handheld devices like the Omron use the same principle as the body fat scales but they suffer from the same reliability issues as the at-home scales and can fluctuate wildly depending on your hydration level.
+Often seen in gyms, handheld devices like the Omron use the same principle as the body fat percentage scales but they suffer from the same reliability issues as the at-home scales and can fluctuate wildly for measuring body fat depending on your hydration level.
 While they are easy to use—just grab the handles and hold!—they can also be pricey.
 Plus, they can't tell the difference between visceral and subcutaneous fat.

 Also known as the "pinch test", this involves another person (usually a personal trainer) using a set of calipers to measure the thickness of your skin at certain points on your body.
 The numbers are then tallied and plugged into a formula that estimates your body fat percentage based on your age and gender.